we-dance/foundation/docs/index.md

 hero:
   name: "WeDance HQ"
-  text: "Internal Documentation"
-  tagline: Team resources, organization structure, and contribution guidelines for building the global dance platform together.
+  text: "Unite the Global Dance Community"
+  tagline: Transforming how dance communities connect, create, and thrive together through technology.
+Built by dancers, for dancers.
   actions:
     - theme: brand
-      text: Organization Canvas
+      text: User Documentation
-      link: /organization
+      link: /user-docs/
     - theme: alt
-      text: Brand Guidelines
+      text: Team Handbook
+      link: /handbook/

+features:
+  - title: 🕺 For Dancers
+    details: Discover events, find dance partners, book classes, and join communities.
+Your dance world, all in one place.
+    link: /user-docs/dancers/

+  - title: 🎪 For Organizers
+    details: Create events in 48 hours, manage tickets, promote effectively, and grow your community with powerful tools.
+    link: /user-docs/organizers/

+  - title: 🎨 For Artists & Teachers
+    details: Showcase your work, offer classes, get booked, and monetize your passion across the global dance scene.
+    link: /user-docs/artists/

+  - title: 🏢 For Venues
+    details: List your space, manage bookings, and partner with organizers to become the heart of your local dance community.
+    link: /user-docs/venues/

+  - title: 👥 Team Resources
+    details: Internal handbook with our processes, values, development workflow, and everything needed to build WeDance together.
+    link: /handbook/

+  - title: 🎨 Brand & Strategy
+    details: Mission, values, brand guidelines, and strategic direction.
+Our foundation for creating consistent, empowering experiences.
     link: /brand

-features:
-  - title: 📋 Organization Structure
-    details: Understand our mission, values, business model, and strategic approach.
-Learn about our Sociocracy 3.0 governance and how decisions are made.
-  - title: 🎨 Brand & Identity
-    details: Brand guidelines, messaging, tone of voice, and visual identity standards.
-Ensure consistent communication across all WeDance touchpoints.
-  - title: 🤝 Contributing
-    details: How to get involved, contribute code, provide feedback, and help grow the platform.
-Resources for developers, designers, and community builders.
 ---